Skip to content

 General Information

-About a three-hour drive from Athens lies the picturesque fishing hamlet of Palea Epidaurus.
-It is located in the eastern portion of the Peloponnese and is a part of the Argolida region.
+The picturesque fishing hamlet of Palea Epidaurus is about a three-hour drive from Athens.
+It is located in the eastern portion of the Peloponnese, part of the Argolida region.

-The mythological heritage is connected to history since Asklepios, the god of healing and Apollo’s son is claimed to have been born there.
-In fact, Epidaurus was home to the Asklepieion, the most well-liked medical facility in antiquity.
+The mythological heritage is connected to history since Asklepios, the god of healing and Apollo’s son, is claimed to have been born there.
+Epidaurus was home to the Asklepieion, the most well-liked medical facility in antiquity.

-This structure was expanded and rebuilt between the 4th and 3rd centuries BC as a result of a rigorous Roman programme focused on monumental structures.
-The project was a success, and it had advantages that lasted throughout the Hellenistic period.
+This structure was expanded and rebuilt between the 4th and 3rd centuries BC as part of a rigorous Roman programme focused on monumental structures.
+The project was successful, and its advantages lasted throughout the Hellenistic period.

-Other distinctive monuments that contribute to Epidaurus, Greece, also greatly distinguish it from other cities.
+Other distinctive monuments contribute to Epidaurus, Greece, and significantly distinguish it from different cities.
 One of these is the Ancient Theatre, a structure whose splendour is still evident today.
-The theatre, like the Asclepieion, owes a portion of its magnificence to the Romans; as under their rule, it got 21 more rows in addition to the existing 34.
+Like the Asclepieion, the theatre owes a portion of its magnificence to the Romans; under their rule, it got 21 more rows in addition to the existing 34.

 This venue also has excellent acoustics, which means that even with a capacity of 15,000 spectators, the performers’ voices do not need to be amplified.
 Everyone in the audience can hear the play clearly, regardless of their seat in the theatre.

-The Epidaurus Little Theatre, in addition to the Ancient Theatre of Epidaurus, is another theatre in the vicinity that still hosts musical and dramatic acts today.
-However, the region around Epidaurus is renowned for its lush landscape and scenic splendour as well as its historic landmarks.
+The Epidaurus Little Theatre, in addition to the Ancient Theatre of Epidaurus, is another nearby theatre that still hosts musical and dramatic acts today.
+However, the region around Epidaurus is renowned for its lush landscape, scenic splendour, and historic landmarks.

 The terrain is dotted with the mediaeval settlements of Ancient and Nea Epidaurus, gorgeous monasteries, striking gorges, and lovely beaches.
 A few visitors come to the tranquil ancient city of Epidaurus in the summer.
 It

-is quiet throughout the winter, and the locals depend on agriculture and fishing for a living.
+is quiet throughout the winter, and the locals depend on agriculture and fishing.

-Greeks consider Nea Epidavros to be historically significant since it was here in 1822 that the First Institutional Meeting of the Greek State was held.
-A mediaeval castle that is in ruins is located above this community.
+Greeks consider Nea Epidavros historically significant since the First Institutional Meeting of the Greek State was held here in 1822.
+A mediaeval castle in ruins is located above this community.

 Epidaurus